 Minimum Penalties for Georgia DUI Second Offense

-The second offense DUI is treated much more harshly than the first offense.
-The minimum jail time is 72 hours but more realistically you are going to spend about a week to two weeks in jail with most judges for a second offense in five years.
+A Georgia DUI "second offense" is treated much more harshly than the first offense.
+One example, a first DUI only requires 40 hours of community service, while a second offense requires a minimum of 240 hours - a six fold increase.
+Plus, the minimum jail time is 72 hours on a second DUI in GA, but more realistically you are going to spend about a week to two weeks in jail with most judges for a second offense when you have had a prior 1st DUI within the last TEN (10) years.
+By the way, on a first offense "less safe DUI" case, zero time in jail is required.

 A second DUI conviction in Georgia also triggers some devastating license suspension implications.
 Upon conviction, you are suspended for three (3) years, subject to these possible ways to get some type of limited driving privileges:

 a) No driving of any type for 120 days.

 b) If you have completed or started several "rehabilitation" steps, you MAY obtain an "interlock restricted" limited permit following a DUI second offense in GA.
 This must stay on your vehicle for 12 full months, which you pay for.
 This cost will be about $4000.00.

 c) After this period of interlock, assuming you have completed all conditions, you can get the interlock removed, but still have a limited, restricted right to drive for another 60 days.